Tutorial: Configure Miro for automatic user provisioning

 Set up Miro for provisioning

 To retrieve the needed Secret Token contact Miro Support Team.
-This value will be entered in the Secret Token field in the Provisioning tab of your Miro application in the Azure portal.
+This value will be entered in the Secret Token field in the Provisioning tab of your Miro application.

 Add Miro from the gallery

-Before configuring Miro for automatic user provisioning with Azure AD, you need to add Miro from the Azure AD application gallery to your list of managed SaaS applications.
+Before configuring Miro for automatic user provisioning with Microsoft Entra ID, you need to add Miro from the Microsoft Entra application gallery to your list of managed SaaS applications.

-To add Miro from the Azure AD application gallery, perform the following steps:
+To add Miro from the Microsoft Entra application gallery, perform the following steps:

-In the Azure portal, in the left navigation panel, select Azure Active Directory.
+In the Azure portal, in the left navigation panel, select Microsoft Entra ID.